ROCm/rocm-examples/Libraries/exampleLibraryTemplate/README.md

 #### Using Make
 *Only if applicable!
 Not all examples have to support Make*

-All examples can be built by a single invocation to Make.
+All examples can be built by a single invocation to Make or be built independently.

 - `$ cd Libraries/<example-library-name>`
 - `$ make` (on ROCm) or `$ make GPU_RUNTIME=CUDA` (on CUDA)